pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

 ### Back Up The Databases And The Object Store

 This step is specific to your database and object store hosting.

-- If your PostgreSQL instance is solely dedicated to Pachyderm, you can use `pg_dumpall` to dump your entire PostgreSQL state.
+- If your PostgreSQL instance is solely dedicated to Pachyderm, you can use PostgreSQL's tools, like `pg_dumpall`, to dump your entire PostgreSQL state.

-    Otherwise, use targeted `pg_dump` commands to dump the `pachyderm` and `dex` databases.
+    Alternatively, you can use targeted `pg_dump` commands to dump the `pachyderm` and `dex` databases, or use your Cloud Provider's backup product.
     In any case, make sure to use TLS.
     Note that if you are using a cloud provider, you might choose to use the provider’s method of making PostgreSQL backups.